 Meet Sonya

-Sonya is a multidisciplinary artist and activist raised by two moms in Albany, New York.
+Sonya is a multidisciplinary organizer, systems’thinker, and artist raised by two moms in Albany, New York.
 Committed to using the arts to expand empathy, her approach to art and activism is informed by the principals of Disability Justice and her lived experience as a queer and Disabled woman.
 First drawn to live theatre as a child, her artistic practice now spans across dance, writing, and film.
 At the age of 17, Sonya released a full length documentary entitled The Souls of Our Feet.
 Her writing has been published in anthologies, featured in various theatre productions, as well as on blogs.

 |